hashgraph/hedera-improvement-proposal/HIP/hip-24.md

         repeated CustomFee custom_fees = 21; // The custom fees to be assessed during a CryptoTransfer that transfers units of this token
         Key pauseKey = 22; // [New] The key which can pause the token.
 If empty, pause is not possible

     }
     ```

+- Add a HAPI transaction called `pauseToken` and `unpauseToken` to Hedera Token Service, representing `TokenPauseTransaction` and `TokenUnpauseTransaction`

+    ```protobuf
+    /* Transactions and queries for the Token Service */ service TokenService {
+        // Creates a new Token by submitting the transaction rpc createToken (Transaction) returns (TransactionResponse);
+        // Updates the account by submitting the transaction rpc updateToken (Transaction) returns (TransactionResponse);
+        // Mints an amount of the token to the defined treasury account rpc mintToken (Transaction) returns (TransactionResponse);
+        // Burns an amount of the token from the defined treasury account rpc burnToken (Transaction) returns (TransactionResponse);
+    	...
+    	...
+		...
+    	// [New] Pause the token
+        rpc pauseToken (Transaction) returns (TransactionResponse);
+    	// [New] Unpause the token
+        rpc unpauseToken (Transaction) returns (TransactionResponse);
+    	...
+    	...
+    	...
+    	// Retrieves the metadata of an NFT by TokenID and serial number rpc getTokenNftInfo (Query) returns (Response);
+        // Gets info on NFTs N through M on the list of NFTs associated with a given Token of type NON_FUNGIBLE rpc getTokenNftInfos (Query) returns (Response);
+    }
+    ```